 This is when an Incident Response Plan is invaluable in providing some much-needed guidance on what to do when business continuity is interrupted.

 An Incident Response Plan can also help to reduce the costs associated with a cyber attack.
-The average cost of a ransomware attack is $133,000, and the average cost of a data breach is $4 million.
+The average cost of a ransomware attack is $1.5 million.
 By having a plan in place, you can minimize the damage caused by an attack and get your business back up and running as quickly as possible.

 An Incident Response Plan will further guide you through a disaster, taking into account: